dematerializ/dematerializ.github.io/_news/pint-of-science-2026-uk.md

 This also reflects my own path in Birmingham: from studying turbine blade processing during my PhD, to developing radiopure copper-based alloys today.

-### Read part 1 — Metallurgy in Birmingham: the Industrial Revolution and its aura [Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-the-industrial-revolution-and-its-aura-39ce29dacbd3">here</a>]
+#### Read part 1 — Metallurgy in Birmingham: the Industrial Revolution and its aura [Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-the-industrial-revolution-and-its-aura-39ce29dacbd3">here</a>]

-### Read part 2 - Metallurgy in Birmingham: from power systems to dark matter here [Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-from-power-systems-to-dark-matter-2b5ac67827c3">here</a>]
+#### Read part 2 - Metallurgy in Birmingham: from power systems to dark matter [Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-from-power-systems-to-dark-matter-2b5ac67827c3">here</a>]